 In August of that 1993, he and two business partners bought The Viper Club in L.A., which instantly became the hippest spot on the Sunset Strip.
 Depp began using the club as an opportunity to introduce patrons to music from his newly formed band P, which offered popular shows at the venue.
 But tragedy hit the club on October 31 of that same year, when teen heartthrob and critically acclaimed actor River Phoenix suffered a drug overdose outside the club.
 Phoenix died later that evening.

-Depp's life began losing control as the star dabbled with drugs and spiraled into a deep depression.
-Around this time he also started a very public, destructive relationship with the waifish supermodel Kate Moss.
+Depp also dabbled with drugs and spiraled into a deep depression.
+Around this time he started a very public, destructive relationship with supermodel Kate Moss.
 Depp and Moss constantly made headlines for their passionate and unpredictable behavior; in 1994, Depp famously trashed a New York hotel room after one of the couple's many fights.

 Depp's wild behavior didn't seem to have an effect on his professional life.
-In 1994 he re-teamed with Burton in the biopic Ed Wood, about the famously awful B-movie director.
-The film won Depp critical acclaim, and another Golden Globe nomination.
-Other notable films in the late '90s include Don Juan DeMarco (1995), in which Depp plays a character who believes he is the famous fictional character Don Juan, and Donnie Brasco (1997), which featured Depp as an undercover FBI agent seeking to infiltrate the Bonano crime family.
+In 1994 he re-teamed with Burton in the biopic Ed Wood, about the infamous B-movie director.
+The film won Depp critical acclaim and another Golden Globe nomination.
+Other notable films in the late '90s include Don Juan DeMarco (1995), in which Depp plays a character who believes he is the famous fictional Don Juan, and Donnie Brasco (1997), which featured Depp as an undercover FBI agent seeking to infiltrate the Bonano crime family.